anneleschallierdelisle/final_project_looted_artefacts/README.md

 It focuses on building a reproducible pipeline to:
 - extract data (text and images) from heterogeneous sources (PDF catalogues and web platforms)
-- structure and store this data
+- structure, store and expose this data
 - compare artefacts using embedding techniques
 - detect potential matches between catalogued artefacts and objects found online
+- identify looted artefacts profiles and trajectories

 ---